 WTI's $6.7 per barrel discount to Brent <CL-LCO1=R> is a result of rising American crude production <C-OUT-T-EIA>, which is up almost 13 percent since mid-2016 to 9.5 million barrels per day (bpd), making U.S. crude exports highly profitable.

-The bullish market has been fuelled by an effort led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets and prop up prices.
+Despite Tuesday's price dips, market sentiment remained confident, fuelled by a pledge led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets and prop up prices.